edumserrano/webpack-module-federation-with-angular/code-demos/communication-event-bus-ng16/README.md

 ## TODO

+The example here is mainly using the event bus to pass outputs from one component to another but you could do the same to set inputs.
+Component-A could trigger an event that Component-B subscribes to and updates what would be an input.

 explain that this is based on the web-components-ng16 example.
 Check those docs to understand more about the solution setup.
 This readme will focus on the custom events/communication. (does it talk about the tsconfig.app.json referene to bootstrap file) explain the bubble up, angular outputs conversion, manual dispatch etc